 “My dad works in Refugee Resettlement and he asked me if I wanted to work with him at the office.
 He talked about refugees at home and told us all these incredible and sometimes horrible stories.
 In Japan, I had never heard of them before.
 People think that there are not so many refugees here and if they do know, they think they’re not good.
 When I heard my dad’s stories, I became interested.
 When I grow up, I want to study education and research different education methods.”

 About 120 Stories in 120 Days

-In March 2017, President Trump signed an executive order titled “Protecting the Nation from Foreign Born Terrorist Entry into the United States.”
-Among other things, this executive order was intended to halt the national refugee resettlement program for 120 days and dramatically reduce the ceiling for refugee arrivals from 110,000 to 50,000.
-Although the travel ban was stopped by the courts, Catholic Charities Atlanta, created the 120 Stories in 120 Days Project in order to tell the stories of those individuals who have fled their home due to violence or persecution.
+The executive order titled “Protecting the Nation from Foreign Born Terrorist Entry into the United States” halts the national refugee resettlement program for 120 days and dramatically reduces the ceiling for refugee arrivals from 110,000 to 50,000.
+In response to this executive order, Catholic Charities Atlanta created the 120 Stories in 120 Days Project in order to tell the stories of those individuals who have fled their home due to violence or persecution.